polyphony-chat/polyproto-dot-org/docs/protocols/core.md

 This is a problem in the following hypothetical scenario with the malicious actor "Eve" and the victim "Alice":

-:::example "Downside of using higher values for a TTL"
+:::tip[Downside of using higher values for a TTL]

 1. One of Alice's private identity keys is compromised.
 2. Malicious actor Eve logs onto Server X, which Alice has never connected to before, using